Find Affordable College Courses

 Full Agricultural Economics & Business at Stephen F Austin State University Report

-Oklahoma State University - Main Campus landed the #6 spot in the 2023 rankings for the best value agricultural economics and business programs.
-Located in the town of Stillwater, OSU is a public college with a very large student population.
+Oklahoma State University - Main Campus ranked #6 on this year’s Best Value Agricultural Economics Schools in the Southwest Region list.
+Located in the distant town of Stillwater, OSU is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at OSU are $24,764 a year.
+Out-of-state tuition fees for undergraduate students at OSU are $24,764 per year.
 Agricultural Business majors at OSU take out an average of $19,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $326.

-As a testament to the quality of education it offers, OSU also is in the top 15% of our Best Agricultural Economics Schools in the Southwest Region ranking.
+In addition to its great value ranking, OSU is in the top 15% of all schools on our Best Agricultural Economics Schools in the Southwest Region list.

 #7